Naming the essential fishing gear list is tricky. The reason for this may be obvious to many of you but let’s go there, nonetheless.

 They’re important for removing hooks from fish, cutting mono and braids, making fishing rigs, running repairs, and a host of other things.

 I make sure I invest in good pliers – I spend a little more.
-I mostly fish the salty stuff, so corrosion resistance is important.
+I mostly fish the saltwater stuff, so corrosion resistance is important.
 So too is the multi-tool design.
 I.e., they’re not just about cutting.

 I carry my pliers on me.
 They’re strapped to my belt in a sheath and connected by a lanyard.
 Some anglers don’t like the lanyard as it can get in the way.